hershamin/sling-tsi-builder-log/_posts/2024-06-09-empennage-inventory-complete.md

 tags: [inventory]
 ---

-We finished inventory for the Empennage kit, found almost all the items in it, except for one, which has been reported to the airplane factory via _Slingshot_.
-Few parts are fairly scratched up, waiting on an answer to see if I need to order a replacement or not.
+We finished inventory for the Empennage kit, found almost all the items in it, except for one (_Composite Rudder Tip_), which has been reported to the airplane factory via _Slingshot_.
+Few parts are fairly scratched up (see section below), waiting on an answer to see if I need to order a replacement or not.

 ## Organizing parts
 Different category of parts has been organized in our 2 car garage into few main sections: